aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 Finally, LMA uses Amazon Bedrock LLM models for its live meeting assistant and meeting summarization features.
 Before proceeding, if you have not previously done so, you must [request access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to the following Amazon Bedrock models:

 - Amazon: Titan Text Embeddings V2
-- Anthropic: Claude 3.x models (Claude 3 Sonnet, Claude 3 Haiku, or Claude 3.5 Sonnet)
+- Anthropic: Claude 3.x models

 ## Deploy the CloudFormation stack